bomonike/bomonike.github.io/ap-compsci.md

 All these are free unless noted otherwise:

 1. Safe computing with email, Passkeys, and personal data protections
+   * Email spoofing and 2FA, logout
+   * Phone number security
+   * Facetime & iMessage on iPhones (4G, 5G, LTE, satellite)
+   * [Calculate sunrise & sunset of sun] SunCalc.org for solar panels Sun Surveyor and Sun Seeker {3B-DA-05}
+   * Comparing: ChatGPT & Perpexity.ai for search
-2. Secure networking with wifi, internet, cellular, radios
+1. Secure networking with wifi, internet, cellular, radios
+   * [Use Perplexity.ai] {3B-AP-08}
+   * [Connect a weather station to the internet] on openweather.com {3B-DA-06} {3B-DA-07}
+   * Send analog talk between from a radio between repeaters connected to the internet

-3. AKeyless cloud service to store and dispense SSH and other secrets
+1. AKeyless cloud service to store and dispense SSH and other secrets
+   * [Use Post-Quantum encryption algorithm]
+   * [Backup and restore] as incident response
+1. [Plan and track work collaboration] using Trello Kanban board
-4. LinkedIn profile to display achievements and recommendations
+1. [LinkedIn profile] to display achievements and recommendations
-5. Trello Kanban boards cloud service to plan and track work collaboration

-6. Text editing using Vim and VSCode
+1. [Edit text using keyboard shortcuts] in Vim and VSCode - freeware vs licensed
-7. Git utilities with GitHub cloud service to store and share code
-8. GitHub Markdown for creating a static website within GitHub ($75/year)
+    * Foot pedals
-9. bash/Linux Command line utilities to manage files and folders
+1. [Run bash/Linux Command line] utilities to [manage files and folders]

-10. Low-code e-commerce shops (Gumroad, Shopify, etc.) (freemium)
+1. [Obtain and edit code] using Git utilities with GitHub cloud service
+   * Setup Git
+   * Create and use SSH certificates
+1. [Create a static github.io website] and [Write GitHub Markdown]
+   * Register a domain name
+1. [Install a USB chip to setup a Zima board from scratch]
+   * <a target="_blank" href="https://www.youtube.com/watch?v=UWlrodHF1EE">Open Media Vault</a>
+   * Internet of Things (IoT) to quantify and control physical objects (with AI)
-11. Recording, generation, editing of images, sound, video (freemium)
+1. [Use AI to generate images, sound, video] (freemium)

-12. Python Jupyter coding to run Machine Learning in cloud environments (freemium)
+1. Python Jupyter coding to run Machine Learning in cloud environments
+   * [Use Gen AI to generate code]
-13. Amazon AWS and Microsoft Azure cloud service to access workstations and data (freemium)
+1. Amazon AWS and Microsoft Azure cloud service to access workstations and data (freemium)
+    * Countries and cities of the world - compare latency averages and anomalies over time

-14. REST API programming (Postman and other tools)
+1. REST API programming (Postman and other tools)
-15. Workflow CI/CD automation (GitHub Actions, Jenkins/Cloudbees cloud)
+1. Workflow CI/CD automation (GitHub Actions, Jenkins/Cloudbees cloud)

-16. OnShape 3D CAD printing and design (freemium)
+1. [Print 3D object from STL file] created using OnShape 3D CAD
-17. Internet of Things (IoT) to quantify and control physical objects (with AI)
+1. [Modify a e-commerce shop template] (Gumroad, Shopify, etc.)
 <br /><br />

 Developing basic level skill with the above would enable students to subsequently focus on